VT AJ Bell Responsible Screened Growth fund

 &/or ESG Overview:

-The AJ Bell Responsible Growth Fund is a well-diversified, multi-asset portfolio and is intended for clients who are seeking long-term capital growth, but who also wish to invest in line with a set of values and exclusions.
+The AJ Bell Responsible Screened Growth Fund is a well-diversified, multi-asset portfolio and is intended for clients who are seeking long-term capital growth, but who also wish to invest in line with a set of values and exclusions.
 The Fund adopts an approach that invests in companies that meet a minimum standard against a set of ESG criteria, as defined by MSCI.
 These are referred to as ‘best-in-class’ companies.
 In addition, the Fund will only invest in products that exclude companies involved in controversial industries, such as firearms and tobacco production, as defined by MSCI’s Socially Responsible Investing (“SRI”) methodology.

 Primary fund last amended: